tarantool/homebrew-tap/README.md

 Tarantool Homebrew Tap
 ======================

-This is [Homebrew](brew) tap or several versions of formulae for installing [Tarantool][tnt] to different versions of Mac OSX systems.
+This is [Homebrew][brew] tap or several versions of formulae for installing [Tarantool][tnt] to different versions of Mac OSX systems.

 TL;DR